Do you know your gross vehicle mass from your gross combination mass?

 A Toyota LandCruiser Sahara is a big vehicle.
 It weighs 2.7 tonnes empty.
 But the GVM is just 3.35 tonnes.
 So that means the total payload is just 645kg - not a whole lot, considering there are potentially seven people on board, and a suitcase for each jammed in the back.

-Above: Accessories and add-ons subtract from the payload capacity.
+Above: Accessories are payload.
 200kg of aftermarket goodies equals 200kg less payload you can carry onboard

 There are two tow capacities: a basic one for light trailers without brakes.
 Usually that’s limited to 750kg worth of trailer - all up, meaning the trailer plus the load it’s carrying.
 In other words, the GVM of the trailer.
 Trailers have tare weights (empty) and gross weights (loaded) - just like the vehicle itself.
 Tow capacity is the gross weight (or GVM) of the trailer.